Stock market today: Wall Street opens little changed as trading resumes after Thanksgiving holiday

+In the bond market, Treasury yields were broadly higher.
+The yield on the 10-year Treasury, which influences interest rates on mortgages and other loans, rose to 4.47% from 4.41% late Wednesday.
+The yield on the 2-year Treasury rose to 4.94% from 4.90% late Wednesday.

+Oil prices, a key driver of inflation, continued to ease Friday, with U.S. crude sliding 0.3%.
+Oil prices have plunged in recent weeks amid worries about a mismatch between too much crude supply and too little demand.

-Stocks are opening little changed on Wall Street as trading resumes in the U.S. after the Thanksgiving holiday.
-The S&P 500 slipped less than 0.1% Friday.
-The Dow Jones Industrial Average rose 50 points and the Nasdaq composite fell 0.2%.
-Markets will close early at 1 p.m.
-Eastern today.
-Shares were mixed in Europe and Asia.
-Oil prices fell.
-Investors will be watching to see how U.S. retailers fare with the unofficial start of the holiday shopping season with Black Friday, given growing concerns that spending may slow under pressure from dwindling savings, rising credit card debt and inflation.
+Investors are watching to see how U.S. retailers will fare as the holiday shopping season kicks off with Black Friday, given growing concerns that spending may slow under pressure from dwindling savings, rising credit card debt and inflation.

 “Both the government and the BOJ will be concerned about higher-than-expected inflation,” Robert Carnell and Min Joo Kang of ING Economics said in a commentary.
 That will likely lead the central bank to adjust its extremely lax monetary policy in the new year, they said.